Kinder starting information

 FKI - Monday 30 November, 3.15pm - 4.00pm

 GBH *- Tuesday 1, Wednesday 2, Thursday 3 December, 3.15pm - 4.00pm

 *The actual date and will depend on your child's class allocation and all details will be advised in early November.

-Registration for these sessions is via the child profile forms in the Class Placement tab.
+Registration for these sessions is via this link.

 Prior to the start of kinder next year, an appointment is scheduled for each child individually to come with their parent/s to meet their general and Jewish studies teachers.
 This provides the time for teachers to learn about each child and any specific likes or dislikes that they have.
 Allowing time for this meeting helps to smooth the transition into kindergarten.
 These will take place on Thursday 28 and Friday 29 January 2021.
 This information will be included with the class list information sent out in December.

 You will also be given a College sunhat (and kova for boys) at this interview, which will be kept at Kinder.
 If these are lost then parents will need to purchase a replacement from the campus office.

 Kinders will be utilising the online booking system to assist you in securing your preferred interview times with teachers.
 Families are asked to access the system through the Parent Lounge area on the Mount Scopus Memorial College website www.scopus.vic.edu.au.

 Bookings will be open from 6.00am on Wednesday 20 January 2021 and will close on Wednesday 27 January 2021 at 4:00 pm.

 When you log into Parent Lounge, you will see the module button flashing green indicating you can ‘Book Now’.
 Prior to that date the module will appear as ‘Scheduled’.